- What is gripe water?

 There are other reliable ways of making your baby feel better:

 - Tummy massage: Tummy massage is a great way of releasing abdominal tension and gas.
-Baby massages are also good for the muscles and can provide the necessary stimulus for the baby to grow.
+Baby massages are also good for the muscles.

 - Change formula milk: Check if the formula you are using is not suiting your baby.
 Switch the brand to see if it brings any improvement in your little one’s condition.
 You should consult your doctor before moving to a new brand.

 - Make him burp: Your baby could be cranky because of some gas stuck in his stomach.
 Hold him in your arms and gently tap his back to get rid of the excess air trapped within.
 Sometimes burping is enough to make him feel good.

 - Swaddle the baby: Wrap your baby in a soft blanket with only the head out.
 The warmth of the blanket and the feel of a soft fabric can soothe him down.
 You may even hold him in your arms while he is swaddled.

 - Feed him breast milk: In case you are alternating between breast milk and formula, then switch to a complete breast milk diet.
 Exclusively feeding your baby with breast milk until the age of six months is the best way to keep his gastrointestinal tract healthy.
 This invariably helps in preventing those situations for which gripe water is recommended.
 In fact, feeding your baby anything except breast milk, even gripe water, before six months can expose his stomach and intestines to illness-causing bacteria.